Nithish-Exa/virtue-vr-privacy-policy/README.md

 - We use industry-standard security practices to protect your information.

 ## User Rights
-- You may request deletion of your training data by contacting us at: [insert support email].
+- You may request deletion of your training data by contacting us at: nithish.kumar@exathought.com.
 - You can stop using the app at any time, which will prevent any further data collection.

 ## Contact Us
 If you have questions about this Privacy Policy, please contact us at:
-📧 support@exathought.com
+📧 nithish.kumar@exathought.com

 ---